Entry-Level Healthcare Jobs: Easy Medical Roles to Get Started In

 Education required: High school diploma or GED plus certification

 A licensed practical nurse (or licensed vocational nurse) assists registered nurses and other healthcare staff with basic aspects of patient care.
-Some job duties include taking vitals, helping patients with basic grooming, and monitoring the condition of patients.
+Some job duties include taking vitals, helping patients with basic grooming, and monitoring their condition.
 They work in nursing homes, hospitals, and domestic settings.

 Median salary: $59,730